 While in prison Foster began working on what he calls his “unwanted education”.
 He spent his time pouring through books in the prison’s law library and putting together all the paperwork for his attorneys to file to go through the appeals process.

 His case made it through to the Oklahoma Court of Criminal Appeals.
-The court voted 4 to 3 to uphold his conviction, although the three in dissent had verbally stated they preferred to throw out the case in its entirety.
-In 1998 the Court unanimously stated that the 93-year sentence “shocks our conscious” and unanimously voted to reduce Foster’s sentence from 93 to 20 years.
+The court voted 4 to 3 to uphold his conviction, although the three in dissent stated they preferred to throw out the case in its entirety.
+In 1998 the Court stated that the 93-year sentence “shocks our conscious” and unanimously voted to reduce Foster’s sentence from 93 to 20 years.

 After Foster had his sentenced reduced, he fought every chance he got to be released on parole, which was twice denied by Governor Keating.
 In 2001, after four and a half years, he was finally granted parole and with a very specific condition; leave the state of Oklahoma.